AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 > ❗ Every period input needs to contain both start and end dates eventually.
 An error message will be printed if you attempt to record a new period input without specifying the end date of the outstanding period entry.
 Fret not!
 Simply complete the outstanding period before proceeding with the new period input.

+> ⚠️ The start date of a new period entry must be after the end date of the previous period entry.
+>
+> You can use the `history` command explained [here](#view-history) in the later part of the guide to view the periods recorded thus far.
+Or, you can use the `latest` command explained [here](#view-latest), also in the later part of the guide, to view the most recent period entry.
+From there, you can find out what is the end date of the previous period entry.

 The following examples will cover how to add a period step-by-step, with the latter example showcasing how to add start and end dates at different times.

 1. Suppose you want to add **both start and end dates** at once.